Antique China Hutch Makeover | Step By Step

 This paint has a long 4 hour dry time, so it is very important to keep that in mind when recoating.

-Staining the Legs and Shelves
+Staining Hutch Legs and Shelves

 I used General Finishes Walnut stain on the shelves and legs.
+Here’s a tutorial on staining a dresser darker with General Finishes gel stain.

 I applied it with a foam brush and rubbed it back after each coat with a blue shop towel.
+Check out the best brushes for staining wood here.
+Read through this post to learn how to restain wood furniture.

 After everything was dry, even though this paint does not necessarily need a top coat, my client wanted it antiqued.

 So I used Annie Sloan clear wax as a base over the entire piece.
+I applied it with a wax brush, wiping it back with a lint-free cloth.

 Then while it was still wet, I used a smaller detail wax brush to apply dark wax to shade and antique in crevices and recessed areas as well as the corners and around any details.